Anyone who has played more than a few hands of No-Limit Hold'em has undoubtedly heard the mantra "Position is critical."

 If you want to be a successful No-Limit Hold'em player, understanding position is absolutely essential.
 So with that in mind, it seems appropriate to devote a series of articles to some of the subtleties of positional play.
-This is the first in a five-part series.

 Part I: The Impact of Position When You Flop a Set